SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: : Using LLMs to Check Their Own Reasoning

 \subsection{Step checking}

-To check individual steps of the reasoning process, the first thing we should notice is that the correctness of each step is highly dependent on its context, namely the question and previous steps in the solution.
-As a result, it is not possible to check a single step without context.
+To check individual steps of the reasoning process, the first thing we should note is that the correctness of each step is highly dependent on its context, namely the question and previous steps in the solution.
 For example, we usually need to refer to previous steps for the definition of variables and the meaning of specific numbers.
-The target of the step checking in \method is thus to check the conditional correctness of each step based on the provided context.
+If each step is conditionally correct based on the provided context and the last step provides an answer in the required format, then the overall reasoning will itself be correct.
+The target of the step checking is thus simply to check the conditional correctness of each step based on the provided context.
 That is, we only care about catching errors at the current step, and can assume all information from its context to be correct.

-A simple idea to achieve this would be feeding the current step as well as all its context to an LLM and directly asking the LLM to `check the correctness of the step'.
-However, in practice, we find that this task is too difficult for the LLM to do effectively.
-This is first because the checker needs to understand the key content in the step and then collect all related information from the context, before actually checking for its correctness.
-Moreover, `checking' is not a common task in the training corpus of most LLMs, which means LLMs do not perform well even if we exemplify in detail how to do step-checking in the prompt.
+A simple idea to try and achieve this would be to feed the current step as well as all its context to an LLM and directly ask it to `check the correctness of the step'.
+However, in practice, we find that this task is too difficult for the LLM to do effectively, even with careful prompting that exemplifies how to do the checking in detail (see Section~\ref{sec:analysis}).
+This difficulty comes first from the fact that there are multiple aspects to the checking problem that the checker must deal with simultaneously: it needs to understand the key content in the step and then collect all related information from the context, before actually checking for its correctness.
+Second, `checking' is a less common task in the training corpus of most LLMs, such that it is a problem that does not necessarily play to their strengths.
+Finally, there are likely to be strong correlations between the errors such a checker will make with the errors made in the original generation, undermining its usefulness.

+To address these difficulties, \method instead decomposes the checking task for each step into four stages: \textit{target extraction}, \textit{information collection}, \textit{step regeneration}, and \textit{result comparison}.
+The LLM is used to execute each stage successively, with the outcome of the result comparison providing the correctness prediction.

+The idea behind this decomposition is to make the LLM focus on an easier task at each stage and ensure the individual tasks carried out are more closely aligned to the LLM's strengths.
+Moreover, by focusing on regenerating and then comparing, we hope to reduce the correlations between the errors of the checking and the original generation.